cdr255/website/lessons.md

 here You have a claim to, and want it taken down, please [Contact Me][] and it will immediately be removed.

-* * *

-### Leadsheets / Tab

-**COMING SOON!**

-As time goes on, I will have more and more lead sheets, sheet music, and tablature freely available to download here.
-I want them all to match, stylistically, and be equally usable no matter how good Your eyesight is (mine is HORRIBLE!).
-As I convert them all to a newer, standard format, I will upload them here.